Rust REST APIs

 • Explanation:

-• HttpServer: Starts the server.
+• HttpServer::new starts the HTTP server.

 Run the server: